-Jacobs fortuitously was standing on Quay de la Marine just 500 feet across the front harbor.
+Jacobs fortuitously was standing on Quay de la Marine just five hundred feet across the front harbor.
 Two stevedores dropped what they were doing on Southampton quay and reached for the ropes that the boat's captain threw to them fore and aft.
-He appeared to be the sole occupant of the boat.
+He appeared to be the sole occupant of the boat until another sailor emerged from the wheelhouse.